The Liverpool Mechanics' School of Arts

 The Liverpool School of Art

-This building grew out of the Liverpool Mechanics School of Arts.
+As already mentioned, this building grew out of the Liverpool Mechanics School of Arts.
 Indeed, engraved into the lintel of our main building is: 'Liverpool Institute and School of Art, 1825'.
 People, who wanted to learn art, grew considerably in the 19th century, reaching 1,145 in 1881, so a new building was needed.
 This was to be the first purpose built art school outside London.
 The building opened in 1883 and numbers went on increasing.

 In 1905, The School of Art was spilt off from the Institute and united with the applied arts section of the School of Architecture at the University of Liverpool.
 To accommodate the classes of the united schools, the Mount Street building was enlarged by a large extension fronting Hope Street.